mlco2/codecarbon/docs/edit/visualize.rst

             :alt: carbon intensity carbon_map
             :width: 750px

-Note that for now, all data sent to code carbon API are public.
+Note that for now, all data sent to CodeCarbon API are public.